Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/store_and_forward_broadcast.md

 ---

-    title: Broadcasting on a store and forward site
+    title: "Broadcasting on a store and forward site"
-    linkTitle: Store and forward broadcasts
+    linkTitle: "Store and forward broadcasts"
-    weight: 280
+    weight: 270

----
-This section describes how to use a partner broadcasting list with store and forward.
+---This section describes how to use a partner broadcasting list with store and forward.

 To broadcast a file from a store and forward site: